rogerpadilla/nukak-website/docs/entities-inheritance.md

 import { v4 as uuidv4 } from 'uuid';
 import { Field, ManyToOne, Id, OneToMany, Entity, OneToOne, ManyToMany } from 'nukak/entity';
 import { raw } from 'nukak/util';
-import { idKey } from 'nukak/type';
+import { idKey, type Relation } from 'nukak/type';

 /**
- * `interfaces` can (optionally) be used to circumvent circular-references issue between entities,
- * while keeping type-safety.
- */
-export interface IEntity {
-  id?: string;
-  companyId?: number;
-  company?: ICompany;
-  creatorId?: number;
-  creator?: IUser;
-  createdAt?: number;
-  updatedAt?: number;
-}

-interface ICompany extends IEntity {
-  name?: string;
-  description?: string;
-}

-interface IUser extends IEntity {
-  name?: string;
-  email?: string;
-  password?: string;
-  profile?: Profile;
-}

-/**
  * an `abstract` class can (optionally) be used as the base "template" for the entities
  * (so the common fields' declaration is easily reused).
  */
-export abstract class BaseEntity implements IEntity {
+export abstract class BaseEntity {
   /**
    * primary-key.
    * the `onInsert` callback can be used to specify a custom mechanism for auto-generating